seanlim1/docker-demo/README.md

 docker run --network demo -d nicolaka/netshoot sleep 99999 docker exec -it <containerID> sh

-# Task: Using netshoot, make a curl request to flask app
+# Task: Using netshoot, make a curl request to flask app (Hint: How do you get the ip for a machine)
 # Task: View the logs of flask app
 # Task: Create netshoot container in detached mode.
 It should to make a request to flask app (every 1 second)
 # Task: Stop and remove containers